 Mostrar el registro sencillo del ítem

-dc.contributor.authorAutorAltimiras, Francisco
+dc.contributor.authorAutorAltimiras, Francisco J.

 dc.contributor.authorAutorGarcia, José Antonio

-dc.contributor.authorAutorPalacios-García, Ismael
+dc.contributor.authorAutorPalacios-García, Ismael.

 dc.contributor.authorAutorHurley, Michael J.